ussoewwin/comfyui-sdnq-splited/README.md

 **Load and run SDNQ quantized models in ComfyUI with 50-75% VRAM savings!**

-This custom node pack enables running [SDNQ (SD.Next Quantization)](https://github.com/Disty0/sdnq) models directly in ComfyUI.
-Run large models like FLUX.2, FLUX.1, SD3.5, and more on consumer hardware with significantly reduced VRAM requirements while maintaining quality.
+This custom node pack enables running [SDNQ (SD.Next Quantization)](https://github.com/Disty0/sdnq) models directly in ComfyUI. **This repository implementation is developed specifically for FLUX.2 only**.
+Run FLUX.2 models on consumer hardware with significantly reduced VRAM requirements while maintaining quality.

 > **SDNQ is developed by [Disty0](https://github.com/Disty0)** - this node pack provides ComfyUI integration.

-> **⚠️ Important**: While various models (FLUX.2, FLUX.1, SD3.5, etc.) are theoretically supported, **at the moment**, this repository is being developed specifically for **FLUX.2**.
-Other models have not been tested and their functionality is not guaranteed at this time.
-If you encounter issues with non-FLUX.2 models, please be aware that current development focus is on **FLUX.2 compatibility**.
+> **⚠️ Important**: **This repository is developed specifically for FLUX.2 only**.
+While SDNQ technology supports other large-scale models (FLUX.1, Qwen Image, etc.), this implementation focuses on FLUX.2.
+Do not use this repository with non-FLUX.2 models.

 ## Modular Node Structure